Be Aware of Threats

 SPECIAL TIP: Check your software applications for the most recent versions.
 Outdated apps and operating systems are the target of most ransomware attacks.
 If your apps need to be updated, you’ll probably be prompted to update them.
 Go ahead.
 If there’s an option to automatically update in the future, select that option.
 Because some apps don’t have auto-updating features, it’s best to check them all.

 Ransomware is a serious and increasing threat to all government and private sector organizations, including critical infrastructure organizations.
-In response, the U.S. government launched StopRansomware.gov, a centralized, whole-of-government webpage providing ransomware resources, guidance, and alerts.
+In response, the U.S. government launched StopRansomware.gov, a centralized, whole-of-government webpage providing ransomware resources, guidance and alerts.

 AVOID BECOMING A VICTIM